PavanRangani/docs/docs/prd/estate-plan/directives.md

 ### System Rule

+- Once the Directives is created and then user want to update that Directives.
+So the `Create New` action is used for this update.
-- Each directive will have their own `Create New` action.
+- Each directives section have their own `Create New` action.

 - When you want to create new `Directives` and want to maintain its history then `Create New` action should be used.